RedisLabs/engineering-blog/content/posts/using-the-redis-allocator-in-rust.md

 ## The Solution

-I tried various approaches to solve this, but there seemed to be no clean way to avoid the allocation during module initialization.
-The second best thing would have been to use the standard allocator until the module is ready, and then switching to the custom one.
+I try various approaches to solve this, but there seems to be no clean way to avoid the allocation during module initialization.
+The second best thing would be to use the standard allocator until the module is ready, and then switch to the custom one.
 However, Rust doesn't allow changing the allocator at runtime so we can't do that.

 I end up adding a flag to the custom allocator that causes allocations to be passed through to the system allocator at startup.
 After the module initialization is complete, the flag is toggled so that further allocations are then performed via the Redis allocator.
-This solution still has edge cases — most importantly requiring that all previously allocated memory is freed before switching, otherwise that memory would leak.
+This solution still has edge cases—most importantly requiring that all previously allocated memory is freed before switching, otherwise that memory would leak.
 However, it's good enough for our purposes.

 Here is what the final code looks like: